linode/docs/docs/guides/development/frameworks/appsmith/connect-appsmith-to-linode-api/index.md

 - '[Appsmith: Tutorials](https://docs.appsmith.com/tutorials)'
 ---

 [Appsmith](https://www.appsmith.com/) is a platform for building applications in a low-code, visual interface.
-It is an open-source tool ideal for quickly developing internal applications with a combination of drag-and-drop UI widgets and JavaScript code.
+It is an open source tool ideal for quickly developing internal applications with a combination of drag-and-drop UI widgets and JavaScript code.

-You can learn more about Appsmith and how to host your own instance in our guide **How to Self-host Appsmith with Docker Compose**.
+You can learn more about Appsmith and how to host your own instance in our guide [How to Self-host Appsmith with Docker Compose](/docs/guides/deploy-appsmith-docker).

 This tutorial covers everything you need to connect your Appsmith instance to the Linode API.
 With this, you can build your own Linode cloud manager or integrate Linode control into your application.

-And, while this tutorial is specifically concerned with the Linode API, similar steps can be readily adapted to numerous other APIs.
-By the end, you should be prepared to connect other Linode APIs — like those for Linode managed databases — or other external APIs.
+While this tutorial is specifically concerned with the Linode API, similar steps can be readily adapted to numerous other APIs.
+By the end, you should be prepared to connect other Linode APIs (like those for Linode managed databases) or other external APIs.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

     -   On Debian and Ubuntu, you can do this with:

             sudo apt update && sudo apt upgrade

     -   On AlmaLinux, CentOS (8 or later), or Fedora, use:

             sudo dnf upgrade

-1. Follow our guide on **How to Self-host Appsmith with Docker Compose** for steps to install Docker and start running an Appsmith instance on your own server.
+1. Follow our guide on [How to Self-host Appsmith with Docker Compose](/docs/guides/deploy-appsmith-docker) for steps to install Docker and start running an Appsmith instance on your own server.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.